Central idea: Christ is our model of kindness. Doctrine: The virtue of kindness. Practical application: Growing in kindness.

 - We grow in kindness by doing kind acts.
 Kindness begins at home, so the first beneficiaries of our kindness should be family members, and it can begin with the tiniest acts, like passing the salt.
 The basic principle is to notice or ask what someone might want or need, and then quietly supply it.
 Courtesy and thoughtfulness are great aids in acting kindly.
 So is a spirit of service and humility.

 - When it comes to our work—including work in the family—kindness is really an art.
 How a mother is kind to her baby will be different than how she will be kind to her teenage son.
-Both will be different than how a dentist is kind to his patient.
+Both will be different from how a dentist is kind to his patient.
 How a prison guard is kind to the inmate will be different still.
 But St. Paul’s advice holds: Don’t offend; try to please; do it for the other.

 - A great resource is “The Hidden Power of Kindness: A Practical Handbook for Souls Who Dare to Transform the World, One Deed at a Time” by Divine Word Missionary Fr.
 Lawrence G. Lovasik.